-It’s quite common for both parties to have their own representation.
-This means they can receive independent legal advice.
+It’s quite common for both parties to have separate legal representation.
+This means they can receive independent advice.
 Still, if the process is amicable and you want to save money, one solicitor representing the buyer/new co-owner is enough.

-As in any legal situation, if you are unsure, seek out some expert guidance.
+As in any legal situation, if you are unsure, seek expert guidance.
 The right advice can often be worth far more than the fees you pay to get it.

 What is a transfer deed?

 The UK Land Registry has various transfer deed forms to cover different circumstances and types of property.
 However, the TR1 form is the most common.
-The TR1 form deals with properties being wholly transferred from one person to another.
+Use the TR1 form for properties being wholly transferred from one person to another.

 What is Stamp Duty?